Report: Here's What The Feds Can Do To Cut Drug Prices

 The practice "tends to inflate prices and reduce the quantity of prescriptions for several years after the settlement," the report says.

-But eliminating pay-for-delay won't be easy, because courts have ruled that the agreements between the companies have to be evaluated individually.
+But eliminating pay-for-delay won't be easy because courts have ruled that the agreements between the companies have to be evaluated individually.

-Shed light on who pays what for prescription drugs.
+Shed light on who pays what for prescription drugs

 This is something that lawmakers and regulators have called for many times.
-The prescription drug payments system is a tangled web of prices, incentives, discounts and rebates between drug companies, pharmacy benefit managers and insurance companies.
+The prescription drug payments system is a tangled web of prices, incentives, discounts and rebates among drug companies, pharmacy benefit managers and insurance companies.

 When pharmaceutical companies are criticized for raising their list prices, they routinely protest that nobody actually pays those prices.
 Yet the true money flows remain a mystery.

-There are bills in both houses of Congress designed to increase drug price transparency, and several states — most recently California — have proposed or passed laws to require more information on what drug makers and pharmacy benefit managers actually charge for medications.
+There are bills in both houses of Congress designed to increase drug price transparency, and several states — most recently California — have proposed or passed laws to require more information on what drugmakers and pharmacy benefit managers actually charge for medications.

-The National Academies panel recommends that HHS require pharmaceutical manufacturers to report each year the list price of medications, along with all the rebates and discounts in the system, and finally the average price paid for those drugs.
+The National Academies panel recommends that HHS require pharmaceutical manufacturers to report each year the list price of medications, along with all the rebates and discounts in the system and, finally, the average price paid for those drugs.

-Discourage those endless ads pushing prescription drugs and stop giving patients coupons to try medication.
+Discourage those endless ads pushing prescription drugs and stop giving patients coupons to try medication

 Pharmaceutical companies spend far more advertising their medication than they do on research into new products, the report notes.
-That marketing boosts drug costs both by directly increasing costs to drug makers that they then incorporate into the price of drug, and also by boosting consumer demand for medication they may not need.
+That marketing boosts drug costs both by directly increasing costs to drugmakers that they then incorporate into the price of drug and by increasing consumer demand for medication they may not need.

 "Direct-to-consumer advertising of prescription drugs can adversely influence consumer choices," the report says.